top of page

 1. Animal Health Certificate

 An Animal Health Certificate (AHC) is a mandatory document for pets travelling from the UK to France.
-It essentially acts as a pet passport, confirming that your animal meets the necessary health requirements for entry into the European Union.
+It confirms that your animal meets the necessary health requirements for entry into the European Union.

 Unlike the older Pet Passport, the newer Certificate is valid for one trip to Europe (up to 4 months), so you will need a new certificate each time you travel.